gensmusic/cargo-bin/README.md

 # usage

+## new

-## create a new binary main file and add into Cargo.toml
+Create a new binary main file and add into Cargo.toml.

 Create a new binary `abc` and add into Cargo.toml.
 The following will create a file abc.rs with a default `fn main()` in current folder.